Announcements

 Handling of “Varsler” (Notifications or Formal Complaints)

-If a formal complaint (varsel) is submitted, it will be treated as a serious matter by the organization.
-The board of Sappho’s Friends is the designated body responsible for:
+If a formal complaint (varsel) is submitted, the board of Sappho’s Friends is the designated body responsible for:

 This may include:

-• Referring the case to external authorities if needed.
-This is included but not limited to the physical or sexual assault, threats of violence, ongoing abuse or harassment that poses a safety risk, possession or use of illegal substances if serious or endangering other.
+- Referring the case to public authorities if needed.
+This is included but not limited to the physical or sexual assault, threats of violence, ongoing abuse or harassment that poses a safety risk, using of illegal substances if serious or endangering others.
+We understand that public authorities do not always share our values or intentions.
+We will only engage with them as a last resource, and only when it is absolutely necessary to ensure the safety of the Sappho’s Friends community.

 We are all in different stages of unlearning oppressive conditioning.
 We encourage humility, curiosity, and compassion—both for ourselves and each other.
 Mistakes happen; accountability matters more than perfection.